 Training and Professional Development Opportunities

-As part of a new focus on creating a strong, professional workforce to undertake the procurement and contract management functions required across the Australian Public Service (APS), the Procurement Division of the Department of Finance and Deregulation (Finance) provides support to procurement officers and contract managers to perform their roles through information sharing, informal and formal training, improving the framework for career development and providing contextual advice.
+As part of a new focus on creating a strong, professional workforce to undertake the procurement and contract management functions required across the Australian Public Service (APS), the Procurement Division of the Department of Finance (Finance) provides support to procurement officers and contract managers to perform their roles through information sharing, informal and formal training, improving the framework for career development and providing contextual advice.

 To support Commonwealth officers undertaking procurement and contract management as the major part of their duties to keep up to date with developments, the Procurement Division holds regular forums to share information, raise topics of interest and provide an opportunity for people from all agencies to network.